 In 2015, all Education Ministers agreed that from the 1 July 2016, the literacy and numeracy test for initial teacher education (LANTITE) will be used as the required means to demonstrate that initial teacher education (ITE) graduates have the required personal literacy and numeracy levels equivalent to the top 30% of the population.

-Since 1 July 2016, all ITE students who were enrolled in an accredited ITE program have been required to meet the LANTITE requirement prior to being granted provisional registration as a teacher.
-Depending on when you commenced and completed your ITE program, you may need to provide VIT with evidence of having successfully completed the LANTITE
+Since 1 July 2016, all Victorian ITE students have been required to meet the LANTITE requirement prior to being granted provisional registration as a teacher.
+Depending on when you commenced and completed your ITE program, you may need to provide VIT with evidence of having successfully completed the LANTITE.

 If you commenced an accredited ITE program on or after 1 January 2017, the LANTITE requirement forms part of the ITE program, and must be met before graduation.
 Your ITE provider can provide you with more information about when you will be required to meet the test.

 If you commenced a VIT accredited ITE program before 1 January 2017 and completed the qualification on or after 1 July 2016, and graduated from the ITE program without satisfactorily completing LANTITE, you are required to satisfactorily complete the LANTITE as part of your registration requirements in Victoria.